Letters of Recommendation (LoRs)

 For more detailed information, refer to Asking for a Letter of Recommendation (LoR), published by the ECFMG Certificate Holders Office (ECHO).
 This resource provides suggestions for the content and format of LoRs.
 It also provides suggestions for whom you should approach for a LoR; how to approach them; and what documents and information you should provide to your letter writers.
 Finally, it addresses the issue of whether you should waive your right to view your LoRs.

 If the LoR is not in English, you must have an English translation prepared by and certified to be correct by a medical school official (for example, a Dean or Registrar), a government official (for example, a Consular Officer), or a professional translation service.
 Submit only the English translation to ERAS Support Services at ECFMG.

-It is your responsibility to follow up with letter writers to ensure that LoRs are ready in time to be sent to ERAS Support Services to meet program deadlines.
+It is your responsibility to follow up with letter writers to ensure that LoRs are ready in time to meet program deadlines.

 In order for your LoRs to be available to programs, you must finalize your LoR Authors and assign the letters to programs in MyERAS.
 There is no limit to how many LoRs you can submit to ERAS Support Services at ECFMG.
 However, you can assign a maximum of four LoRs to each program.